 Participation Students are expected to have active participation and presence through their involvement in the class discussions, sharing ideas, and posing relevant questions.
 When other groups are presenting a case, and during the end-of-term presentations, the students from other groups are also expected to share ideas and experiences related to the topics presented.
 Note: A key component of your class participation is submitting your peer- and cross-evaluations.
 Submit these forms through A2L no later than 24 hrs after the class ends.
 15% Case Study Presentation (75%) AND Summary Report (25%) (during on-campus weeks) Each group will take the lead in presenting a case-study.
 They also need to submit one summary report.
 Details on this assessment are posted in a separate document.
 All case-study assignments are worth the same.
 20% Online discussion questions (during the online asynchronous weeks) The online discussion will be monitored/facilitated by the TA.
 All discussion questions are worth the same.
-35% Final Project: Presentation (65%) (during the last two weeks) Report (35%) (due date: July 15th, 11:59 PM) group presentation and facilitation of discussion individual reports 30%
+35% Final Project: • Presentation (65%) (during the last week) • Report (35%) group presentation and facilitation of discussion individual reports 30%